Charlesirl/charlesirl/README.md

 - Am she/her but call me what ever u think is better .

-- i spam following ppl , i thi k ppl are cool lol
+- i spam following ppl , i thi k ppl are cool lol , PLZ TELL ME IF THE PERSON I FOLLOWED IS BAD OR SOMETHING .